In this post, I am sharing a basic note about Multi-version concurrency control and explain how MVCC works.

 Drawbacks of MVCC :

-The main drawback of MVCC requires more space to store different version of the data.
+The main drawback of MVCC is, it requires more space to store a different version of the data.

-Yes, later you can remove old version of data by specifying cleaning command.
+Yes, later you can remove an old version of data by specifying cleaning command.
 But you require more maintenance on those tables for removing the fragmentation which generated by an old version of data.

 In the MVCC, the same data causes an update conflict because two different transactions can update the same version of the row.

 Most MVCC database systems: